invopop/gobl.ticketbai/README.md

 	tbai, err := ticketbai.New(soft,
-		ticketbai.WithCertificate(cert), // Use the certificate previously loaded ticketbai.WithSupplierIssuer(),  // The issuer is the invoice's supplier ticketbai.InTesting()            // Use the tax agency testing environment )
+		ticketbai.WithCertificate(cert), // Use the certificate previously loaded ticketbai.WithSupplierIssuer(),  // The issuer is the invoice's supplier ticketbai.InTesting(),           // Use the tax agency testing environment )
 	if err != nil {
 		panic(err)